The latest insights from your peers on the latest in Enterprise IT, straight to your inbox.

 You get none of the credit and all of the blame!
 How can you minimize the risk?

 If you intend to stay in your job a long time, the time to start influencing those decisions and getting involved is this moment.
 You’re never going to get complete control again – that’s just not realistic – but knowing what’s coming down the pike allows you to set realistic expectations and realistic budgets.

 But most companies run an agile shop these days.
 Doesn’t that resolve some of these problems?

 Only some.
 Agile speeds things up, but it doesn’t help in coordinating activity.
 For example, the CIO of one of our clients, a chemicals company, did everything right from our perspective, and the agility he brought into the enterprise was very much appreciated by the individual business units, the COO, and the CEO.
 Benefits started accruing after nine months, and the transformation was completed in two and a half years.
 It was widely regarded as a huge success.

 But now, 18 months after they declared victory, we realize they didn’t really match enterprise governance to enterprise agility.
 So, everyone has agility but the company’s decision-making has devolved and become very decentralized.

 What went wrong?

-People were individually faster than they used to be, but they made duplicate investments because there wasn't strong enough architectural governance.
+People were individually faster than they used to be, but they made duplicate investments because architectural governance wasn’t strong enough.
 Different business units were buying their own IoT technology, instead of thinking, well, could we have one IoT platform for the entire enterprise?

 The answer is going to be different every single time you ask this question, in every single company.
 Sometimes you will be faster by having a standard platform, and sometimes you won’t, and in the case that you’re not, then you have to look at costs and say, okay, is that speed to market worth this cost?